-Shareholders meeting approved on 16 October 2018 an increase of the share capital by CZK 48 million.
-In total 48 shares has been issued with a nominal value CZK 1 million per share.
-A price for the share has been set to CZK 17.79 million, out of which CZK 16.79 million represented an emission premium. Česká pojišťovna has subscribed 48 shares in total amount of CZK 853.92 million.
+Shareholders meeting approved on 3 December 2019 an increase of the share capital by CZK 38 million.
+In total 38 shares have been issued with a nominal value CZK 1 million per share.
+Generali Česká pojišťovna has subscribed 31 shares in total amount of CZK 565 million.